petewarden/hellosocialworld/README.markdown

 - `$> sudo gem install heroku`

-- `$> heroku create ` your app's name, eg 'hellosocialworld_petewarden'
+- `$> heroku create ` your app's name, eg 'hellosocialworld_petewarden' (but it must be unique)

 - Edit apikeys.rb to add your own keys, after creating apps on Twitter and Facebook

 - `$> git push heroku master`

-- Visit the site to see if you can log in
+- Visit the site yourappname.heroku.com to see if you can log in

 - If nothing shows up, run `$> heroku logs -n 100` to look at the error logs

+# Design

+- To simplify the code and the user interface, there's no way to link Twitter and Facebook accounts.
+The same person logging in via a different service is treated as a different user.

+- There's no email verification or other traditional account creation process.
+It's assumed that the Twitter or Facebook sign-in process is all that's needed.

+- Only Facebook and Twitter logins are supported.
+It should be easy enough to add additional services if needed, but this combination is enough for most US consumer applications.

-# Contact
+# Credits

+The code for the application is comparatively short thanks to the hard work of these projects that provide great functionality as pre-packaged gems:

+- [Sinatra](http://www.sinatrarb.com/) - Elegant and lightweight web framework
+- [OmniAuth](https://github.com/intridea/omniauth) - Flexible and comprehensive authentication system
+- [DataMapper](http://datamapper.org/) - [Ocassionally maddening](http://www.drmaciver.com/2010/04/datamapper-is-inherently-broken/), but very clean and easy persistent database storage
+- [twitter_oauth](https://github.com/moomerman/twitter_oauth) - Solid library for calling the Twitter API
+- [rack/csrf](https://github.com/baldowl/rack_csrf) - A simple way of guarding against CSRF attacks
+- [fb_graph](https://github.com/nov/fb_graph) - A good Facebook API library

 Drop me an email at [pete@petewarden.com](mailto:pete@petewarden.com) with any questions, bug reports or suggestions.

-Follow me on Twitter as [@petewarden](http://twitter.com/petewarden)
+Follow me on Twitter - [@petewarden](http://twitter.com/petewarden)